-Rind from ponce
+Rind from Ponce

 On medium heat, simmer bacon and ponce rind in 3 qt. water for 30 minutes.
-Meanwhie, soak kombu in remaining 3 qt. water.
+Meanwhile, soak kombu in remaining 3 qt. water.
 Combine the liquids into the same pot as the bacon.
 Using a fine mesh cone strainer, steep the dried shrimp and miso into the merged liquids.
 Simmer very slowly for 1 hour.
 Strain liquid, keep warm.

 Ginger Garlic Glaze:

-In a medium sized pot, heat the sesame oil to smoke point.
+In a medium-sized pot, heat the sesame oil to smoke point.
 Add the leek, garlic and ginger in that order, lower heat.
 Stir in sugar and deglaze with liquid.
 Turn heat down to low and simmer until liquid reduces by 1/3.

-Pickled mushrooms from Breaux Bridge
+Pickled Mushrooms from Breaux Bridge

-Mary Mary sprouts
+Mary Mary Sprouts

 Place udon noodles into serving bowls, fill with miso broth until noodles are just covered.
 Layer in the sliced ponce, drizzle with ginger garlic.
 Dress with pickled yard egg sliced in half, mushrooms and sprouts.